Power of Attorney/ Health Care Proxy

-Advance directives and establishing a health care proxy are ways to ensure that your wishes regarding your finances and health care are respected — even when you may no longer be able to speak for yourself.
-These allow you to appoint trusted agents to handle your affairs and specify your wishes for various financial, legal and health care measures.
-Using advance directives will provide you — and your family — with tremendous peace of mind.
+Creating Advanced Directives, Powers of Attorney, and establishing a health care proxy are important tools to ensure that your wishes regarding your finances and health care are respected — even when you may no longer be able to speak for yourself.
+These documents allow you to appoint trusted agents to handle your affairs and specify your wishes for various financial, legal and health care measures.
+Using Advance Directives will provide you — and your family — with tremendous peace of mind.

 Essential Advance Directives Include:

 - A Durable Power of Attorney (POA) allows you to designate a trusted person to manage financial affairs in the event that you are incapacitated.
 NOTE: New York State has recently introduced a new Power of Attorney form.
 The new form is much clearer and provides powerful gifting options and powers needed for the later years, including asset protection, Medicaid planning, and estate tax avoidance.

 - A Health Care Proxy designates an agent to make any and all health decisions if you are unable to act on your own behalf.
 These include everything from routine care choices through end of life decisions.

 - A HIPAA Release allows you to designate someone to access your medical records and other information your doctors may have.
 This information must be held completely confidential by federal law.
 A HIPAA release is extremely important to help your agent have essential information when needed to make good care choices.